 Strategic Story

 Mercedes' strategy was straightforward: manage the gap and tires.
 Hamilton's early lead allowed him to dictate terms, while Rosberg focused on securing second place points.
 Red Bull's strategy was split, with Ricciardo executing a strong race to claim third, but Verstappen's retirement highlighted reliability challenges.
 Ferrari's day was a mix of Vettel's solid drive and Räikkönen's unfortunate pit stop incident.
 The midfield saw intense battles, with McLaren and Toro Rosso making the most of the attrition.
-Fernando Alonso's climb to fifth, particularly, showcased McLaren's improving package and his own racecraft, reminiscent of the strategic battles often seen at circuits like the where tire management is paramount.
+Fernando Alonso's climb to fifth, particularly, showcased McLaren's improving package and his own racecraft, reminiscent of the strategic battles often seen at circuits like the 2018 Spanish Grand Prix where tire management is paramount.